jadzeidan/user-guides/_includes/shared/setup.md

 ![alt text]({% link assets/images/BitBox02_wizard/step1.png %})

 ### Step 2: Confirm pairing code
 All information that is exchanged between your computer and the {{include.product}} is encrypted.
-In order to make sure that there is no man-in-the-middle attack, we need to ask you to confirm that the code on in the BitBox App and the code on your {{include.product}} are identical.
+In order to make sure that there is no man-in-the-middle attack, we need to ask you to confirm that the code on in the BitBoxApp and the code on your {{include.product}} are identical.

 Please take the time to check each characters.
 ![alt text]({% link assets/images/BitBox02_wizard/step2.png %})

 If both codes match please confirm on your {{include.product}}.
-Then click "Continue" in the BitBox App.
+Then click "Continue" in the BitBoxApp.
 ### Step 3: Create new wallet or restore an existing wallet

 Now you are asked to choose if you want to create a new wallet or restore an existing wallet.

 ![alt text]({% link assets/images/BitBox02_wizard/step3.png %})

-- If you already used a {{include.product}} before and you want to restore your wallet from your backup choose "Restore Backup" and follow [this guide]({% link bitbox02/Basic-features/restore_from_backup.md %})
+- If you already used a {{include.product}} before and you want to restore your wallet from your backup choose "Restore Backup" and follow [this guide]({% link bitbox02/basics/restore-from-backup.md %})

 - If you used a different hardware wallet before and you want to restore from the seed phrase created by that other wallet, choose "Restore from BIP-39 mnemonic" and follow [this guide]({% link 404.html %}) (TODO)
 >**Attention**: The BitBox02 only supports Segwit (starting with 3...) and Native-Segwit (starting with bc1....) accounts.
-If you import a seed phrase that you used with the Legacy address format (starting with 1...) you won't see these coins in the BitBox App.
+If you import a seed phrase that you used with the Legacy address format (starting with 1...) you won't see these coins in the BitBoxApp.
 We recommend you to move these coins to a Segwit or Native-Segwit account.

 - If this is the first time you create a wallet, choose "Create Wallet" and continue reading this guide.